 An interdisciplinary minor, African and African Diaspora Studies (AADS) is an integrative program intended to deepen students' understanding of a region of the world, and of widely dispersed cultural traditions, that are of increasing significance to global economics, health policy, international development, and Christian theology.

-Over a period of almost four centuries, four million Africans were transported to North America and the Caribbean Islands in the Atlantic slave trade.
-Captured from their homeland and separated from their tribes and families they were enslaved in a new world, where all familiar customs were absent.
+Over a period of almost four centuries, four million Africans were transported to North and South America and the Caribbean in the Atlantic slave trade.
+Captured from their homeland and separated from their societies and families, they were enslaved in a new world, where all familiar customs were absent.
 The African diaspora is the story of how Africans, though dispersed, managed to retain their traditions and reform their identities in a new world.
 Elements of African culture such as religion, language, and folklore endured and were links to their past lives.